nathannlu/nathannlu/README.md

 - 📱 Building databases at [Dgraph](https://dgraph.io)
 - 📚 Reading Making Modern Science by Peter J. Bowler
-- 🌱 I’m currently learning Go & how to play a guitar
+- 🌱 Learning Go & how to play a guitar